BASEketball: Production

 David Zucker, who then had a first-look deal at Universal Pictures, pitched the idea of a low-brow comedy about a game he invented and played in the 1980s.
-Zucker had previously attempted to adapt the idea into a TV series without success.
+Zucker had previously attempted to adapt the idea into a television series without success.
 A pilot episode was filmed which starred Chris Rock, but it did not materialize into a series.

-When Zucker got the green-light from Universal, he had wanted Chris Farley to play the lead role before casting Parker and Stone due to their work with South Park becoming a huge hit.
-The duo agreed to do the movie under the assumption that their show would have been canceled by the time filming began, which did not happen; the show is still on the air as of 2023.
+When Zucker got the green-light from Universal, he had wanted Chris Farley to play the lead role before casting Trey Parker and Matt Stone due to their work with South Park becoming a huge hit.
+Parker and Stone agreed to do the movie under the assumption that their show would have been canceled by the time filming began.
+This did not happen, so they worked on both projects simultaneously.

+Principal photography began on January 13, 1998, and ended on March 28, 1998, in Los Angeles, California.

 Soundtrack

-The soundtrack featured a bouncy ska cover of Norwegian band A-ha's signature single "Take On Me" by Reel Big Fish.
-The band also appears as the live entertainment at the home stadium of the Milwaukee Beers, playing "Take On Me" and several of their other songs.
-The soundtrack also includes the Smash Mouth cover of the popular War song "Why Can't We Be Friends?" and a cover of Harry Belafonte's "Jump In The Line (Shake Shake Senora)" by Cherry Poppin' Daddies.
+The soundtrack featured a ska cover of Norwegian band A-ha's signature single "Take On Me" by Reel Big Fish.
+The band also appears as the live entertainment at the home stadium of the Milwaukee Beers, playing their song "Beer" amongst other songs.
+The soundtrack also includes a cover of the War song "Why Can't We Be Friends?" by Smash Mouth and a cover of Harry Belafonte's "Jump in the Line (Shake, Senora)" by Cherry Poppin' Daddies.